The Carlsbad Business Guide to COVID-19 Relief 2021June 14, 2021

 While a number of California’s original economic recovery assistance loans and grants have closed, there will be an additional plethora of resources available for small businesses as part of Governor Gavin Newsom’s California Comeback Plan.
 The Comeback Plan “doubles down on support for small businesses to recover from the pandemic, investing an additional $1.5 billion in COVID-19 relief grants – bringing the total to $4 billion, representing the largest small business grant program in the country.”
 While small businesses aren’t able to apply for the new allocation of funds yet, updates will be regularly posted here.

 The City of Carlsbad is deeply committed to making all available assistance accessible to local businesses.
-A total of $4.4 million has been allocated to businesses in need of loans through the City of Carlsbad.
-Fill out the easy application here.
+A total of $4.4 million has been allocated to businesses in need of loans through the City of Carlsbad (The Carlsbad Small Business Loan Program, which was created as a COVID-19 pandemic relief program, concluded on Feb.
+28, 2023).
 Businesses can also benefit from San Diego County resources – such as the Small Business Stimulus Grant, eligible to San Diego County businesses that provide goods and services to the community.